Arcais/frontend-assignment/README.md

 ```
 should open a browser on http://localhost:8080 that shows a playground.

+## TODOs
+- Add tooltip styling and center it on the tooltip button
+- Add tooltip hover and tap functionality
+- Add tap 10 second expiration functionality
+- Styling fixes: icon color (currentColor fill), elipsis text wrap
+- Polish styling
+- Browser compatibility and other requirements (if any)

 ## Instructions
 - please fork this repository and do regular commit's so Crobox can see your thinking / development progress.
 - the assignment is to implement a Badge with a tooltip; See the image as example.